csgillespie/efficientR/main.md

 There are many wider considerations in relation to databases that we will not cover here: who will manage and maintain the database?
 How will it be backed up locally (local copies should be stored to reduce reliance on the network)?
 What is the appropriate database for your project.
 These issues can have major efficiency, especially on large, data intensive projects.
 However, we will not cover them here because it is a fast-moving field.
 Instead, we direct the interested reader towards further resources on the subject, including:

-- The website for **[sparklyr](http://spark.rstudio.com/)**, a recent package for efficiently interfacing with the Apache Spark NoSQL stack.
+- The website for **[sparklyr](http://spark.rstudio.com/)**, a recent package for efficiently interfacing with the Apache Spark stack.
 - [db-engines.com/en/](http://db-engines.com/en/): a website comparing the relative merits of different databases.
 - The `databases` vignette from the **dplyr** package.
 - [Getting started with MongoDB in R](https://cran.r-project.org/web/packages/mongolite/vignettes/intro.html), an introductory vignette on non-relational databases and map reduce from the **mongolite** package.